BourgeoisBear/webjot/README.md

 ### Variable Precedence

-Variables can be specified globally through shell `environment variables`, inside shared `layouts`, and inside the `document` itself.
+Variables may be specified globally through shell `environment variables`, inside shared `layouts`, and inside the `document` itself.
 When the same variable name is used at different levels, the following precedence is
 observed: